 As in all Pixar films, merchandise precedes the movie’s release.
 Walk into your local Disney store and you’ll see the gigantic Inside Out display.
 Unlike most merchandise in the past, it isn’t just coloring book, stuffed animals and story books (although those do exist).
-There are journals that provide creative ways to write about feelings and story books to help parents and kids understand and discuss emotions.
-Prior to the movies release, finding an emotion focused book or activity journal for children would be nearly impossible.
-Now these books are available at your local Disney store.
+There are journals that provide creative ways to write about feelings and storybooks to help parents and kids understand and discuss emotions.
+Prior to the release of the movie, finding an emotion-focused book or activity journal for children would be nearly impossible.
+Now, these books are available at your local Disney store.

 Here is my Top 3 list of Inside Out products: